ABS Print Speed Limits and Other Considerations

 Another consideration here is the quality of the 3D printer itself.
 Low-cost 3D printers are more likely to produce imperfections at high speeds than high-quality printers, as they produce more vibrations during movement.
 Owners of mid-level machines may therefore find they can easily print high-quality ABS parts at 60 mm/s, while owners of budget machines may find themselves limited to around 40 mm/s if they want to prevent imperfections.

-Ringing or ghosting
+Ringing or Ghosting

+One of the most common defects associated with faster print speeds is ringing, sometimes referred to as ghosting or rippling.
 Ringing occurs when the printer produces excessive vibrations or jerky movements, which are more common when the printhead is moving at rapid speeds.
 This excess movement can cause layers to be printed out of alignment, which results in a wavy or rippled effect on the outer walls of parts.

-Layer adhesion
+Layer Adhesion

 Print speed affects layer adhesion, both between the first layer and the build plate (bed adhesion) and between subsequent layers (interlayer bonding).
 By printing the bottom layers of ABS parts at a reduced speed, the print is less likely to curl up at the edges and detach itself from the print bed.

 Throughout the print, slower printing can improve bonding between layers, which leads to improved part strength.
 Slower printing helps in this regard because the hotend has more time to heat up the ABS to the right temperature (around 220–250 °C) to let it melt, and more time for one layer to bond to the next.
+Poor interlayer bonding can also be caused by high fan speeds, but the fan should be off or set to a low speed by default when printing ABS.

-Flow and extrusion
+Flow and Extrusion

 With ABS and other materials, print speed has an impact on material flow.
 If the nozzle wants to push out more filament, it needs the extruder to melt filament faster and feed it to the hotend more quickly.
 The proper flow rate is calculated by the slicer.
+In practice, however, the hotend is not always able to melt the material at a fast enough rate to keep up with the filament feed rate.
+As such, the ABS material ends up being extruded at a slightly cooler temperature.

 This flow issue can lead to issues like under-extrusion, which manifests itself as gaps in the printed parts, thin or missing layers, and weakness throughout the parts.